usmangt/learning-grafana/chapter-01/installation/readme.md

 ## 2. Choosing the correct version release

-Grafana OSS is avaialbe in 2 types of [releases](https://grafana.com/grafana/download/10.1.0-125833pre?edition=oss):
+Grafana OSS is avaialbe in 2 types of [releases](https://grafana.com/grafana/download?edition=oss):

-     1. OSS Stable (stable-branch)
+     1. OSS Stable (stable-branch) (available as default)
-     2. Nightly Builds (dev-branch)
+     2. Nightly Builds (dev-branch) (for testing an upcoming release)

 Use the OSS stable release as it is more stable and contains all the information in the release notes.